K Paul Stoller, MD - Medical Director of Proxygen in Taos NM

 use of hyperbaric oxygen for treating fetal alcohol syndrome and the journal, PEDIATRICS published his work in 2005.
 Dr. Stoller is at the leading edge of physicians who use natural supplements and bio-identical hormones to help patients heal.
 He wrote the book, Oxytocin: The Hormone of Healing and Hope, and set up the website in 2008.

-In addition to being an astute clinician, Dr. Stoller’s extracurricular activities have included being among the founding board members of the Humane Farming Association and the One Hit Away Foundation.
+Dr. Stoller’s extracurricular activities have included being among the founding board members of the Humane Farming Association and the One Hit Away Foundation.